Rookie Mistakes Made by Amateur Traders

 We bought SIQ in May 2015 in the Growth Portfolio and continue to monitor the stock for Members (as at 15 Setp 2015).
 We will advise them when it’s time to sell.
 That’s the beauty of our strategies; we tell you what to buy, how many stocks to buy, when to sell and how to manage the trade along the way.

 Why not test what The Chartist can do for you?
-Take a 2-week trial membership for only $19. which will give you access to all strategies and analysis including the Chart Research and Growth Portfolio.
+Take a 2-week free trial membership. which will give you access to all strategies and analysis including the Chart Research and Growth Portfolio.